13. Packages, Testing, and Continuous Integration#

 At this point, the Codecov badge in the README likely says codecov | unknown since the repository has not been added there.

-Click on that badge, which should take you to the Codecov website where you can login if required, and select particular commits or PRs.
+Click on that badge, which should take you to the Codecov website where you can login with GitHub (and authorize access if necessary).

 ../_images/codecov_1.png